-We performed experiments both to evaluate the model and to compare the three solution approaches.
+We performed experiments both to evaluate the Colorful Components model for Wikipedia interlanguage link correction and to compare the five solution approaches.
 The ILP approaches were implemented in C++ using the CPLEX 12.4 ILP solver.
 The experimental data and the code are available at http://fpt.akt.tu-berlin.de/colcom/.
 The test machine is a 3.6 GHz Intel Xeon E5-1620 with 10 MB L3 cache and 64 GB main memory, running under Debian GNU/Linux 7.0.
 Only a single thread was used.

 Each connected component is solved separately.
-We use data reduction as described by [4] before starting the solver.
+Before starting the solver, we use data reduction as described before [4].
 This actually yields an instance of the more general weighted MULTI-MULTIWAY CUT problem.
 Adapting the ILP formulations above to this problem is straightforward.
 We further use the result of the merge-based heuristic (Section 2.5) as MIP start (that is, we pass this solution to the ILP solver such that it can start with a good upper bound).